helibom/dotfiles/README.md

 # configs
-Shell and editor configs to sync between work and home.
+Tmux, shell and vim configs to sync between work and home.